liahnee/ntn-takehome/readme.md

 This project was written with CFML in MVC pattern with ColdBox framework which supports Lucee and Adobe ColdFusion application servers.

+## To run the application in local environment

+1. Git clone the repo into your local directory.
+2. In order to run the server, you need to [download commandbox](https://www.ortussolutions.com/products/commandbox#download).
+3. After you start the commandbox, cd into the local git repo directory.
+4. In your commandbox, run following installations.
+<pre><code>install coldbox
+install cborm,cborm@be,commandbox-dotenv,commandbox-cfconfig
+</code></pre>
+5. Update the .env file to connect to your local MySQL databse.
+6. The create database and tables.
+SQL queries are documented below.
+7. Run the server:
+<pre><code>server start</code></pre>
+The page should load automatically.
+If not, you can run 'server list' to find the local url.

 ## Pages

 <strong>Main Page</strong><br/>